SimonKgs/angular-auth-app/README.md

 # AuthApp

-Dont use Angular CLI the first time you run the project, first you need to create the enviroment to do that follow these steps:
+This app demonstrates authentication practices using Angular as the frontend and NestJS as the backend.
+It serves as an example of how to use signals, computed properties, effects over signals, guards, services, .env files, and APIs, all within the new Angular paradigm.
+The project follows the latest changes in Angular's structure, including the use of standalone components and routes.

 ## Initial configuration

+Avoid using Angular CLI on the first run.

+Before using Angular CLI, you'll need to set up the environment.
+Follow these steps to get started:

+1. Copy the environment file:
-1. Copy the .env.template and rename to .env
+  Copy the .env.template and rename to .env

+2. Fill in the variables:
-2. Fill the variables with your personal variables
+  Update the .env file with your personal environment variables.

-3. Create Angular envs using the following command:
+3. Create Angular environments (optional):
+  Run the following command to generate Angular environment files:
 ```
 npm run envs
 ```
-It also will be executed automatically if you run start or build
+  This command will also be executed automatically when you run start or build

+4. Run the app:
 ```
 npm start
 ```
-or to production use
+  For a production build, use:
 ```
 npm run build
 ```

+5. Run with Angular CLI:
-5. Having the environment created, you can now run the app using angular CLI
+  Once the environment is set up, you can run the app using Angular CLI:
 ```
 ng serve -o
 ```

-# Errors
+## Errors

-There is an error on Angular in time I create this app, when it checks the style sheets. to fix or patch it I must modify a line on the following route:
+There is a known issue in Angular (at the time of creating this app) related to checking stylesheets.
+To fix or patch this issue, you need to modify a specific line at the following path:

 packages/angular/build/src/tools/vite/middlewares/assets-middleware.js